ziggekatten/m68k/README.md

 # m68k
 A over ambitious project to build a usable computer from scratch.
 Based on bits and pieces from the interwebb, but with my own twists and turns.
+This main README will change frequently and act like an blog with my thoughts and decisions.
 Some decisions made from my part:

 - Assembler is fun in small doses, so my plan is to NOT write firmware in assembler, but instead go down the C route and messing with sections and linkerscripts.
 Reason beeing that this will make me learn not only the various segments and the ELF format, but also how the GCC/LLVM toolchains works in more details.
 I would like to use Zig (primary) or Rust (secondary), but as an non compiler wizard, this is currently on the back foot, and O'l trusted C will do.
+There are some chanllenges though, that are quite simple in assembler, but when using C and segregation of duty, requires some more thoughts.
+For example, when using interrupts on the serial line, how do you pass the input from the exceptionhandler to your main kernel code?
+Simple answer one would say, some defined pseudo registers monitored by your main code in combination of global variables/structs in C. But this comes at an cost of CPU cycles as stuff needs to pass memory in several stages.
+Not easy decisions.
+Also, as I'm building some built in monitoring stuff in the firmwware to see values of stack pointer and register values, I might need to add som asssembler in the end.
+It will be inline if that's the case.
+It hurts, but unless I can use some GCC low level stuff I probably need to do this.
 - Build my own stdlib based on newlib (https://sourceware.org/newlib/)
-- Serial interface and an HW-moitor as initial I/0 path to the SBC
+- Serial interface and an HW-monitor as initial I/0 path to the SBC

 Initial hardware:
 - CPU: MC68010@12MHz